mikearonapi/autorev/audit/SME_REVIEW_PROCESS.md

 ## Overview

-This document defines the Subject Matter Expert (SME) review process for validating data accuracy, resolving disputes, and maintaining quality standards across the SuperNatural Motorsports platform.
+This document defines the Subject Matter Expert (SME) review process for validating data accuracy, resolving disputes, and maintaining quality standards across the AutoRev platform.

 ---